Getting to know providers

 - Ask any questions you need to – there are never too many questions or wrong questions!

-- What is the physical atmosphere – is it a children friendly environment; are there displays, pictures on the walls, indications of respecting cultures, traditions (for example, are there pictures displayed that reflect the people receiving the service, is there for example an Aboriginal flag displayed?)
+- Is it a children friendly environment; are there displays, pictures on the walls, indications of respecting cultures, traditions (for example, are there pictures displayed that reflect the people receiving the service, is there for example an Aboriginal flag displayed?)

-- Take whatever time you need to make your decision.
-Does it feel right?
-Talk it over with trusted friends, family, professionals & your child.
+- Does this provider or service feel right?
+Talk it over with trusted friends, family, professionals and your child.
 Trust your gut instinct.

-- Once you have made your decision:
+Once you have made your decision: